bjornekelund/DXLogICOMScripts/README.md

 the references by right-clicking "References" and selecting them in the DXLog.net binary folder, typically C:\Program Files (x86)\DXLog.net.

-For convenience, it is also suggested you pin this project to Visual Studio's startup panel.
+Since you may want to modify the scripts over time (setting output power etc.), it is also suggested you pin this project to Visual Studio's startup panel.

-To install the scripts in DXLog, enter the scripts manager (Tools->Scripts manager) Add the scripts one by one, give them a good name and assign a key those that need it:
+To install the scripts in DXLog, enter the scripts manager (Tools->Scripts manager) Add the scripts one by one, give them a good name and assign a key those that need it.

 | Script              | Suggested Name | Suggested Key                            |
 |---------------------|----------------|------------------------------------------|